B3LZie/alx-low_level_programming/0x00-hello_world/README.md

 C HELLO WORLD TASKS
-0 script that runs a C file through the preprocessor and save the result into another file
+0 script that runs a C file through the preprocessor and save the result into another file 1 script that compiles a C file but does not link file ext has .o